 In the case of satellite access over NB-IoT, the eNB may request the MME to provide the Coarse Location information to the eNB, as described in TS 36.300 [5] and TS 36.413 [36].

-If the MME is operating in S&F Mode, the MME may reject the Attach Request and optionally provide to the UE in the Attach Reject message any of the following: a S&F Wait Timer, a S&F Monitoring List (see clause 4.13.9).
+If the MME is operating in S&F Mode, the MME may reject the Attach Request and, if the UE supports Store and Forward satellite operation, optionally provide to the UE in the Attach Reject message any of the following: a S&F Wait Timer, a S&F Monitoring List (see clause 4.13.9).